dupe-codes/dotfiles-redux/README.md

 # Why "redux?"

-I have an original "dotfiles" repository made years ago when I was first learning how to to code.
+I have an original "dotfiles" repository made years ago when I was first learning how to code.
 It's a dumpster fire.
 Thus, this is the "redux" replacement, bigger, better, faster, stronger.

 # Notes